 Who we are

-There are eight Departments of Public Health (contact details) covering the Republic of Ireland, each providing Public Health expertise and services locally and nationally.
+There are six Public Health Areas covering the Republic of Ireland, each providing Public Health expertise and services locally and nationally.

 - provide health protection services

 Each area is led by an Area Director who is also a regional Medical Officer of Health.

 Multidisciplinary services in areas are provided by a wide range of experts*: